OpenClassrooms-Student-Center/alumnis/content/students/arnaud1720.md

 # lowercase, no blank space, Capital case or special character.

-title: ratus
+title: arnaud

 # First name or full name

-name: Ratus
+name: arnaud

-date: 2019-10-08
+date: 2019-11-21 18:28

 # One line.

 # If you need more space, go to the next line and add 4 spaces on the left, as in 'description'.

-objective: appréhender le langague JAVA J2E et enrichir mes connaissance personnel
+objective: Appréhender un nouveau langage de programmation et enrichir mes connaissance en développement informatique

 # don't touch that